corn-nut-birdie/arduino-sketches-pub/yet-another-rc-car-with-wiinunchuk/readme.md

-# Yet another RC car's sketches.
+# Yet another RC car sketches.

 The controller utilizes a Wii Nunchuk for user input.
 Tried pwm driven but dropped, because of the caused interference.